Julienne Irwin: Career

-On September 23, 2007, Julienne Irwin's singing once again brought her to the national stage.
-She was invited to sing the national anthem to a crowd of 140,000 spectators at the Dodge Dealers 400, at Dover International Speedway, as televised on ABC to a nationwide audience.
+On September 23, 2007, Irwin sang the national anthem before a crowd of 140,000 spectators at the Dodge Dealers 400 at Dover International Speedway, televised nationally on ABC.

-Irwin announced on her MySpace that she was going to tour with Kenny Rogers in December 2007.
-She finished the tour on December 23, 2007 and has written on her MySpace that she is extremely grateful to Kenny Rogers for giving her that opportunity.
-Irwin has traveled across the country from her hometown in Maryland performing her original music and opening for performers such as Tracy Lawrence, Ronnie Dunn, and Uncle Kracker.
+In December 2007, Irwin toured with Kenny Rogers, finishing on December 23; she later expressed her gratitude to Rogers for the opportunity.
+She has traveled across the country performing her original music and opening for artists including Tracy Lawrence, Ronnie Dunn, and Uncle Kracker.